kwonus/AV-Engine/README.md

 ### Implementation Status

-Everything else on the roadmap has already been released.
+Everything on the roadmap has been released.

 AV-Bible is in the process of being certified on the Microsoft Store.
 It will soon be available [here](https://apps.microsoft.com/detail/9NN9X59QTZ3J?gl=US&hl=en-us).